algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 ### Logotype

-The application uses official Intermarché logos provided under the brand’s existing identity.
+The web application uses official Intermarché logos provided under the brand’s existing identity.
 Below are the logos available for use:

 ---